 Functions of Trust Banks in Japan

-Trust banks in Japan combine banking/financial services with investment-related services to both corporate and individual clients.
-In addition, the banks also provide miscellaneous services such as pension plan design and management, real estate brokerage, and others.
+Trust banks in Japan combine banking/financial services with investment-related services for both corporate and individual clients.
+In addition, the banks also provide miscellaneous services such as pension plan design and management, real estate brokerage, and other services.
 They are able to access not only the expanding market of direct financing but also the traditional market of indirect financing.